 Internal therapyThis section has been translated automatically.

-Basically, patients with bullous pemphigoid, with the exception of the localized bullous pemphigoid, require internal glucocorticoids such as prednisolone (e.g. Decortin H) initially 80-100 mg/day combined with potent steroid-sparing immunosuppressive drugs such as azathioprine (e.g. Imurek Filmtbl.)
+Basically, with the exception of localized bullous pemphigoid, patients with bullous pemphigoid require internal glucocorticoids such as prednisolone (e.g., Decortin H) 80-100 mg/day initially combined with potent steroid-sparing immunosuppressants such as azathioprine (e.g., Imurek Filmtbl.)
 100-150 mg/day.

-After stabilisation of the condition, the glucocorticoid dose can be gradually reduced without changing the azathioprine dosage.
-The glucocorticoid is applied perorally from a dose of < 50 mg prednisone equivalents (stomach protection with antacid) and reduced daily by 5 mg.
-The aim is a glucocorticoid dose at or below the Cushing's threshold (for 16-alpha-methylprednisolone < 8 mg/day p.o.).
-Instead of non-halogenated prednisone/prednisolone, a chlorinated glucocorticoid can also be used, e.g. cloprednol (syntestane) at a continuous dose of 1.25-2.5 mg/day).
+- After stabilization of the condition, the glucocorticoid dose can be gradually reduced with unchanged azathioprine dosing.
+The glucocorticoid is applied perorally starting at a dose of < 50 mg prednisone equivalents (gastric protection with antacid) and reduced by 5 mg daily.
+The goal is a glucocorticoid dose at or below the Cushing threshold (for 16-alpha-methylprednisolone < 8 mg/day p.o.).
+Instead of non-halogenated prednisone/prednisolone, a chlorinated glucocorticoid may be used, e.g., cloprednol (Syntestane) at a continuous dose of 1.25-2.5 mg/day).

-- IVIG: In smaller studies good experiences with high-dose i.v. immunoglobulin therapy (e.g. Intratect as monotherapy) have been reported.
-Dosage: 2.0 g/kg bw/day spread over 3 days, monthly therapy cycles (high therapy costs!).
-According to own experience, combinations with glucocorticoids or immunoadsorption are usually necessary.
+- - IVIG: Small studies have reported good experience with high-dose i.v. immunoglobulin therapy (e.g. Intratect as monotherapy).
+Dosage: 2.0 g/kg bw/day distributed over 3 days, monthly therapy cycles (high therapy costs!).
+In our own experience, combinations with glucocorticoids or immunoadsorption are usually necessary.

 Progression/forecastThis section has been translated automatically.